duncanmcclean/simple-commerce/docs/guides/different-collection-for-products.md

 ---
-title: "Using an existing collection for Simple Commerce Products"
+title: 'Using a different collection for Simple Commerce Products'
 ---

 There's some cases where you'll need to bring in Simple Commerce to allow charging for events or tickets.